The Supreme Court rejects a nationwide opioid settlement with OxyContin maker Purdue Pharma

 Justice Neil Gorsuch, writing for the majority, said “nothing in present law authorizes the Sackler discharge.”

-Justices Brett Kavanaugh, Ketanji Brown Jackson, Elena Kagan and Sonia Sotomayor dissented.
+Chief Justice John Roberts and Justices Brett Kavanaugh, Elena Kagan and Sonia Sotomayor dissented.

 “Opioid victims and other future victims of mass torts will suffer greatly in the wake of today’s unfortunate and destabilizing decision,” Kavanaugh wrote.

-Note: This story has been corrected to show Chief Justice John Roberts was a dissenter, not Justice Ketanji Brown Jackson.